How to Buy and Own Multiple Properties for Investment or Rental Income

 If this is the first property you are buying as an investment, you must use your non-rental income to qualify.
 This will be in addition to any other mortgages you currently have.
 If you already own rental properties and can prove that you have at least two years of experience in the field, then you may be able to include rental income from other properties.

 If you are looking to refinance rather than purchase a rental property, you can add the accrued rental income to your loan application.

 You cannot use any gifted funds for the down payment unless the person is on the title or is classified as an interested party, like a co-applicant.
 You can use inheritance funds for your down payment if the source of the money can be traced.

 The Benefits of Buying Properties for Rental Income

 What are the reasons you would want to buy properties and rent them out?
 For many, there is the allure of having an income after retirement.
 Your tenant’s rent may cover the monthly mortgage payment until it is paid off, at which point the payments become an extra income stream.

 Real estate can also be a wise investment due to appreciation.
 You may be able to sell the property at a much higher price in the future vs. the current value so you can use that money to pay for retirement.
-The fact that tenants paid your mortgage means the sale price is almost all profit.
-You may also choose to leverage the home and accumulated equity to pay for ongoing expenses, such as college tuition.
+When tenants have paid for your mortgage, that means the sale price could be almost all profit.
+You may also choose to leverage the home and accumulated equity to pay for ongoing expenses, like college tuition.

 How to Prepare for Buying a Rental Property

-If this is your first time buying a rental property, you must know several things.
+If this is your first time buying a rental property, it's important to know several things.
 By conducting due diligence and making a plan, you may be able to avoid problems down the road.